jp-nguyen/learning-webdev/README.md

     - extensions

 ## Personal Log
+### March 26, 2019
+Whoops, my bad.
+Finally got around to continuing the bootcamp.
+Here's what I accomplished today:
+- wrote more notes on boilerplate code and tags from the bootcamp
+- learned some shortcuts in VS code for faster HTML coding and efficiency
+- maintaining a new style rule for myself of 80 characters per line for readability (besides in README.md)

 ### February 26, 2019
 I spent some good time actually reading up on HTML.
 Haven't continued the bootcamp yet, but I will probably soon.